keilahoover/react-inbox/README.md

 #### Select All Button State
 [] Users should not be able to click on toolbar items when no messages are selected

+#### Load the messages from the server
+[]The messages they see should be the ones loaded from the server

+### Actions should update the server-side When a user stars or unstars a message
+[]reloads the page they should see that the data has been persisted

+[] When a user marks messages read or unread Or deletes messages Or adds or removes labels and then refreshes the page Then they should see that the data has been persisted

+NOTE: the server-side API you are running locally runs in memory, so if you restart it, the data will reset.

+#### Add the ability to compose messages
+[] using a red plus button
+[]And when they click that button Then a compose form should appear [] And when they fill out the subject and body and press Send then the compose form should go away [] And the message should appear on the page
+[] And when they refresh, the message should still appear (it's persisted on the server)

+[] When a user opens the compose form and then presses the red compose button then the compose form should close